Set up resource locations

 - Do not install any Citrix components on a domain controller.

-- Do not use a forward slash (/) when specifying Organizational Unit names in Studio.
+- Do not use a forward slash (/) when specifying Organizational Unit names in the Full Configuration management interface.

 Add a resource location in Citrix Cloud